rero/sonar.ch/content/faq.md

 #### What is the price of the Institutional Repository as a Service?

-It is determined on the basis of two criteria: an nnual fee per document and an annual participation fee.
+It is determined on the basis of two criteria: an annual fee per document and an annual participation fee.
 The amount depends on the [type of service](/iraas/) (shared or dedicated).
 A fixed price for migration and set up must be included in the calculations.
 For pricing details, please contact us at info.sonar@rero.ch.

 #### Is documentation available?